huzfm/Devark/README.md

-#  Devark — The Backend Scafolding CLI
+#  Devark — The Backend Scaffolding CLI

 > **Like shadcn/ui, but for backend development.**
 > Scaffold modern backend features instantly with modular, production-ready templates in JavaScript or TypeScript.